Sweet Potato Irish colcannon is the best “mashed potatoes” you’ll ever have in your life!

 Man, oh man…. where has this been all my life??!!!
 I’ve never had the traditional version, but this version just sent me over the moon!

 Colcannon is traditionally made with white potatoes.
 The remaining ingredients tend to change slightly depending on who is making it.
 Cabbage and onions can also be used in place of kale and leeks.
 But I opted for kale because it’s so nutrient-dense.

 This will be replacing every potato dish there is at my Thanksgiving table this year and a few others during the year as well.
 Seriously.

 We stayed at the Ashton House B&B in Avoca for one night.
 It was my mom’s favorite place from her last trip to Ireland, so she wanted to be sure to go again this time.
 Just one night there explained why it was her favorite.
 So tranquil and relaxing!

 Ummmm, ya… I’d set up a swing and call it home in a heartbeat…

 We also stopped by the oldest weaving mill in Ireland called the Avoca Mill.
 They had some of the most beautiful wool blankets I’d ever seen!

-- 3 pounds sweet potatoes, baked in their skin until soft, cooled and peeled
+- 3 lb. sweet potatoes (baked in their skin until soft, cooled and peeled)

 - In a large mixing bowl (using an immersion blender) or a food processor, blend together the potatoes and coconut milk until smooth.